zacanger/trash/README.md

 * I use nvim, but init.vim config probably works fine with Vim 8 (if renamed to .vimrc)
 * i3 on Linux, [Rectangle](https://github.com/rxhanson/Rectangle) on Mac.
-* Bash 4 and 5, Python 3 mostly, Node latest, Neovim.
+* Bash 4 and 5, Python 3, Node latest, Neovim.
 * The files called `*.list` (under `/misc`) are to keep track of what I need on a fresh computer.
   * `apt.list`: generated with `apt-mark showmanual`